Incident DetailsCause of Death:

 The 21-year-old suspect, who initially fled the scene on foot, later pleaded guilty to felony charges of reckless homicide, operating a motor vehicle while intoxicated causing death and driving with a blood-alcohol content over the legal limit causing death.
 The offender was sentenced to eight years in prison and was discharged in 2001.

 Officer Hawkins was assigned to the East District.
-She was survived by her four brothers, four sisters and parents.
+She was single and survived by her parents, four brothers and four sisters.

 • Officer Hawkins is the second known female law enforcement line of duty death in Indiana.

 The responsibilities of the Indianapolis Police Department (1854–2006) are now under the jurisdiction of the Indianapolis Metropolitan Police Department.